Namira Salim: Music

 On 31 May 2020 Salim's debut solo single, ‘’Follow Me To The Moon’’ was released by Spinnup, a global digital music distribution service owned by Universal Music Group.

 Awards

-On 23 March 2011, Asif Ali Zardari, President of Pakistan conferred on Salim the Tamgha-e-Imtiaz (Medal of Excellence) for achievement in the area of sport, including her expeditions to the north and south poles and her Everest skydive.
+On 23 March 2011, Asif Ali Zardari, President of Pakistan conferred on Salim the Tamgha-e-Imtiaz (Pride of Pakistan) for achievement in the area of sport, including her expeditions to the north and south poles and her Everest skydive.
 She was awarded the Power 100 Trailblazer Award by Pakistan Power 100 in London in September 2013 for her efforts to promote international peace and harmony, and was placed on their "Women Power 100" list.
-Salim was a recipient of the Femina Middle East Women Award in 2016 for being “unstoppable in Space Exploration”.
+Salim was a recipient of the Femina Middle East Women Award in 2016 for being "unstoppable in Space Exploration".